 If the tape is not flat at this point, the waterproof coating will dry and harden, making it impossible to flatten later.
 This will make tiling difficult, so spend some time getting it right 1st time.

-Allow 24 hours for the waterproof coating to dry out, then you are ready to mark out for your tiles and begin tiling the walls.
+Allow a few hours for the waterproof coating to dry out, then you are ready to mark out for your tiles and begin tiling the walls.

-At this stage, you may wish to apply another layer of the waterproof coating (normally at 90º to the 1st layer) if the 1st layer has failed to achieve sufficient coverage.
+At this stage, you may wish to apply another layer of the waterproof coating (at 90º to the 1st layer) if the 1st layer has failed to achieve sufficient coverage.

 This is the result after tiling and grouting and 2nd fix plumbing has been completed.